 Almost anyone who is a candidate for breast augmentation is a candidate for the “no-touch” technique, providing that the surgeon offers this technique to his or her patients.
 Dr. Morin is a board certified plastic surgeon who is committed to ensuring his patient’s well-being before, during, and after surgery.
 One of the ways he does this is by performing the “no-touch” technique whenever possible.
-To find out if you can benefit from this superb technique, we encourage you to contact our New York or Hackensack office today to set up a consultation with Dr. Morin.
+To find out if you can benefit from this superb technique, we encourage you to contact our New Jersey, Hackensack office today to set up a consultation with Dr. Morin.

 The goal of the “no-touch” breast augmentation is to minimize contact with the pre-filled silicone breast implants that are inserted during surgery.
 This is achieved with the assistance of a Keller Funnel, a single-use cone-shaped device that holds the implant during insertion.
 After the breasts have been prepped, Dr. Morin discards his surgical gloves and puts on a new pair to ensure his hands are completely sterile.
 He then opens the sterile, double-pouched packaging of the funnel and activates the hydrophilic coating by submerging it in an antibacterial saline solution to make the interior of the funnel slippery.
 He removes the breast implant from its sterile packaging and places it into the Keller Funnel.
 Dr. Morin is the only person who is allowed to touch the implant while it is moved from its sterile packaging to the funnel.
 Finally, he trims the funnel to size based on the size of the implant.